emidombek/career-analyzer/README.md

 [Link to Live Site Here](https://career-analyzer-b7d4af5a6779.herokuapp.com/)

-## 🤔 What is Career Analyzer?
+## 🤔 What is the Career Analyzer?

  Welcome to Career Analyzer, a Python-based terminal application designed to help you gauge career satisfaction and assess the likelihood of a career or job change.
 Whether you're curious about your current job's alignment with your aspirations or considering a shift in your professional journey, Career Analyzer is here to assist.

-## ⭐ Purpose and goals of the Application
+## ⭐ Purpose and Goals of the Application

  - Insightful Self-Assessment: The application's primary goal is to offer users a platform for self-assessment.
 Through a structured survey, users can evaluate their job satisfaction, identify factors driving potential changes, and express preferences for remote work.
 This enables users to gain a deeper understanding of their career perspectives.
  - Data-Driven Exploration: Career Analyzer aims to transform survey responses into meaningful insights.
 By analyzing survey data, the application generates statistical summaries that highlight trends, patterns, and participant demographics.
 This data-driven approach assists users in making informed decisions and encourages discussions about career satisfaction within the community.